Cassidy-Gasteiger/DamageDetectors/README.md

 ## Introduction and Background

 Natural disaster zones are difficult to navigate, and it may take weeks or months to understand the full scope of structural and human damage.
-An efficient and accurate classification model could take available satellite imagery from affected areas and classify the level of structural damage.
-This would greatly increase the speed of response and decrease the risk for relief workers.
+The recent earthquake in Turkey highlights this sobering reality; the death toll continued to rise each day, and experts were working on determining the scope and scale of the tragedy for weeks afterwards.
+An efficient and accurate classification model could take readily available satellite imagery from natural disaster-affected areas and classify structures with or without damage.
+This could greatly increase the speed of response and decrease risk for relief workers who now have a more accurate picture of the most dangerous and damaged areas.
+It could also let home and business owners know quickly how their properties fared to begin processing insurance claims and regaining their lives and livelihoods.

-Previous research has highlighted the effectiveness of neural networks as they reduce high dimensionality of images without losing information and demonstrate high accuracy in detecting post-disaster building and vegetation damage.<sup>1, 2, 3</sup> Existing damage classification models also incorporate additional features like geolocation data and flood risk index to provide a highly granular map of damage.<sup>4</sup>
+Previous research has highlighted the effectiveness of neural networks as they reduce high dimensionality of images without losing information and demonstrate high accuracy in detecting post-disaster building and vegetation damage <sup>1, 2, 3</sup>.
+Existing damage classification models also incorporate additional features like geolocation data and flood risk index to provide a highly granular map of damage. <sup> 4 </sup>

 ## Problem Definition and Dataset